 I spent 2 years booking people’s trips while working as a travel agent in Australia.

-Which means, that I know all the ins-and-outs of bagging the best deals on travel.
-Here are 5 great tips to get the best deal for your trip!
+Which means that I know all the ins-and-outs of getting good deals on travel.
+Here are 5 tips on how to bag the best deal for your trip!

 1. Choose your destination and do your research